Keynote Speakers

 Jukka

-Prof. Dr. Krisp studied at the Ruhr-University of Bochum, Germany & the University of Turku, Finland.
+Prof. Krisp studied at the Ruhr-University of Bochum, Germany & the University of Turku, Finland.
 He proceeded with his postgraduate studies at the Technical University of Helsinki (TKK, now Aalto University) Finland in the field of Cartography & Geoinformatics, where he finished his doctoral dissertation and continued to work as a senior investigator.
 In 2008 he changed his position to the Technical University Munich (TUM) to work as the Head of Research at the Department of Cartography (LfK).
 In 2013, after finishing his haGeovisualization and Mobility Research – conceptual perspectivesbilitation at the TUM, he was appointed to be a Professor of Applied Geoinformatics at the University of Augsburg, Germany.
 His current research interests include in particular Geovisualization & Location Based Services (LBS).

 Keynote speech “Location Based Services conceptual perspectives for mobility research, navigation and wayfinding